Players / Eligibility

 Equipment / Game Ball

-Duration of Game / Changing Ends at Halftime
+Duration of the Game and Halftime Changes

 Teams will not change ends at halftime.